Join now & save up to 80% on medication

 Dosage and Usage

-• Remove contact lenses before use.
-Wait at least 15 minutes before reinserting them.
+• Remove soft contact lenses before instillation.
+Wait at least 15 minutes to reinsert.

-• If you use other eye drops, wait at least 5 minutes between products.
+• If using other eye medicines, separate products by at least 5 minutes.

-• After opening: You may store at 2–25 C (36–77 F).
-Keep the bottle tightly closed and away from light.
-Follow your product’s discard date.
+• Keep the bottle tightly closed and protect from light.

 Benefits and Savings